stonecharioteer/notes-deprecated/docs/_sources/interview-prep/index.rst.txt

     Day 1: Read :ref:`common-sense-guide-big-o`
     Day 2: Read :ref:`ctci-big-o`

-    Do all the exercises in both books. :ref:`common-sense`'s exercises will not take more than 20 minutes.
+    Do all the exercises in both books. :ref:`common-sense-guide`'s exercises will not take more than 20 minutes.
 I need to check how long :ref:`ctci` will take.